 The VIN of your vehicle can be obtained from the registration, title, or actual vehicle.
-The VIN is 17 characters made up of numbers and letters (19 characters in vehicles made before 1988).
+The VIN is 17 characters made up of numbers and letters.
 Be sure to use the VIN for the vehicle and not from the trailer.